tomasnr13/FEUP-ESOF/docs/Retrospective Iteration3.md

 We were able to finish the product in a complete and stable state.
 Team coordination on the final issues went smoothly.

 - What should we do differently?
-We should plan the issues and releases in a more breath-first approach, so that we are able to have better mid-development releases and avoid changing features to much in the final release.
+We should plan the issues and releases in a more breadth-first approach, so that we are able to have better mid-development releases and avoid changing features too much in the final release.

 - What still puzzles me?
 We wanted to implement a database but since it was out of the project's scope, we had to implement an interface that's ready for a database but using local files.